yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 #### SSH Key

-Ensure that the SSH key is pasted correctly (Supported format is RSA).
+Ensure that the SSH key is pasted correctly (the supported format is RSA).

 #### Air Gap Install

-If enabled, the installation will run in an air-gapped mode without expecting any internet access.
+If enabled, the installation runs in an air-gapped mode without expecting any internet access.

 #### Desired Home Directory (Optional)

 Specifies the home directory of yugabyte user.
-The default value is /home/yugabyte.
+The default value is `/home/yugabyte`.

 #### Node Exporter Port

-This is the port number (default value 9300) for the Node Exporter.
+The port number (default value 9300) for the Node Exporter.
 You can override this to specify a different port.

 #### Install Node Exporter

-Whether to install or skip installing Node Exporter.
+Defines whether to install or skip installing Node Exporter.
 You can skip this step if you have Node Exporter already installed on the nodes.
 Ensure you have provided the correct port number for skipping the installation.

 #### Node Exporter User

 You can override the default prometheus user.
 This is useful when a user is pre-provisioned (in case user creation is disabled) on nodes.
-If overridden, the installer will check if the user exists and will create the user if it doesn't.
+If overridden, the installer checks if the user exists and creates the user if it does not exist.

-### Provision the YugabyteDB nodes
+### Provision YugabyteDB nodes

 Complete the fields shown in the following illustration to provide node hardware configuration (CPU, memory, and volume information):